buildpacks/rfcs/text/0000-arguments.md

 * shell process - a process with `direct=false`

 ## Philosophy
-The goal is to make the runtime usage of a cnb container as similar as possible to the runtime usage on a non-cnb container, w/o removing functionality or violating assumptions that have been firmly established in the buildpack community (e.g. defaulting to `web`).
+The goal is to make the runtime usage of a CNB container as similar as possible to the runtime usage on a non-CNB container, without removing functionality or violating assumptions that have been firmly established in the buildpack community (e.g. defaulting to `web`).

-Because the `launcher` must occupy the container entrypoint we will instead use `CNB_PROCESS_TYPE` as a cnb-specific analog to the entrypoint.
+Because the `launcher` must occupy the container entrypoint we will instead use `CNB_PROCESS_TYPE` as a CNB-specific analog to the entrypoint.
 Users can already set `CNB_PROCESS_TYPE` to toggle between processes.
 Setting `CNB_PROCESS_TYPE=override` will be analogous to clearing the entrypoint.

 ## Behavior
 ### Selecting a process type at runtime